 Many employers are interested in temporary work nowadays.
-As a rule of the thumb, this type of work is heavily restricted in Germany §40 I no.2 AufenthG.
+As a rule of the thumb, this type of work is heavily restricted in Germany pursued to §40 I no.2 AufenthG.
 Due to this provision, the Labor Agency must deny an application for a work permit when the employment is to be temporary work.
 This is the general rule!
 Certain types of residential status are not effected by the ban.
 When entering Germany to start a job, this prohibition will always be applicable for the main applicant.

 Typical Cases for Permitted Temporary Work

 §40 I AufenthG is to be seen in the light of §39 AufenthG.
 Typically, a work permit requires approval from the Federal Labor Agency – but not in certain cases.
-In practice, this can be obscured from view because the employee only deals with the Foreigner Office.
+In practice, this can be obscured from view because the employee only deals with the Foreigner's Office.
 Yet, immigration always, internally among offices, collects this permission from Labor Agency.
 Generally, all foreigners require not only a residence but also a work permit (§4 II I AufenthG).
 If the residence permit already provides an unrestricted work permit, only then will temporary work be automatically open to a foreigner.

-How can you, as an employer or hirer, easily determine whether your candidate of choice may work under the regime of temporary work?
+How can you, as an employer easily determine whether your candidate of choice may work under the regime of temporary work?
 That’s easy!
 Study the permit and look for a status denoting either of the following: either „Erwerbstätigkeit gestattet (freelancing / self-employment as well as employment)“ or „(for any kind of employment but not freelancing / self-employment) Beschäftigung erlaubt“.
 These words hint that your candidate is eligible for temporary work.

 Presumably, you will want to know typical situations when you will find these promising statuses.